Operation Step

 Context-specific operation

-An operation can be limited in scope to a specific Class
+An operation can be limited in scope to a specific Class or

-anywhere else where representation steps are valid, such as Property
+anywhere else where representation steps are valid, such as Property.

 Thus, the child invocations will only be performed when the operation is found within